Ahmedsaed/100-days-of-code/README.md

 ### Day 83: April 18, 2022
 **Progress:**

-- Watched a lecture about BST algorithm and solved some problems
+- Watched a lecture about BFS algorithm and solved some problems
 - Attended a webinar on agile